Andrew Brons: Committee on Croatia

 On entering the European Parliament Brons was designated to the Delegation to the EU-Croatia Joint Parliamentary Committee this being a joint delegation to create dialogue with the Croatian Parliament at the time Croatia was a candidate country.
-On 29/30 March 2010, the delegation including Brons met in Zagreb, Brons spoke in the Croatian Parliament on the state of play of the accession negotiations and EU-Croatia relations in the presence of representatives of the Croatian Government.
+On 29-30 March 2010, the delegation including Brons met in Zagreb, and Brons spoke in the Croatian Parliament on the state of play of the accession negotiations and EU-Croatia relations in the presence of representatives of the Croatian Government.
 He went on to say:

 "I am sometimes seen as somebody who exaggerates when I say that Croatia is about to surrender its independence so I shall let the Croatian people make that judgment.
 Unfortunately, they have not yet been consulted directly.
 I just hope that that consultation will be carried out freely and fairly.
 However, I note that the rules for referendums in the Constitution, the goal posts if you like, are being changed to facilitate a 'Yes vote'."

-Although having, made a direct speech as a warning to the Croatian Parliament, Brons ended with an abstention in voting to continue negotiations.
+Although having made a speech as a direct warning to the Croatian Parliament, Brons ended with an abstention in voting to continue negotiations.
 He justified this by stating:

 "I should like my abstention to be placed on record.
 I shall not vote against Croatia's accession because that might imply that I have some right to act on behalf of Croatian opponents of accession, when I clearly have no such right.
 The Croatian people must decide for themselves.
 Furthermore, It might imply that I am somehow hostile to Croatia, when I am emphatically not hostile."

 The remaining members of the committee voted unanimously in favour.

 On 30 November 2010, Brons again spoke of the negative impact that EU accession would have on the Croatian people, this time in the European Parliament.
 He used the opportunity to express his concerns over the double standards of the EU in relation to the Lisbon Treaty; he also questioned member states governments' and media impartiality regarding the EU Question, saying:

 "The referendum on accession must be free, fair and final.
 The debate must be conducted with full participation and media coverage for both sides of the debate.
 I do not want to prejudge the Croatian media but our experience in the UK in 1975 was that there was complete media support for EEC membership and a deluge of propaganda in favour of (continued) membership."